 Brain-training apps can challenge your mind but in the format of a game.
 A few examples:

 TED Talks are another great way to learn new things, and often be inspired at the same time.
 I’ve posted TED Talk recommendations before on the topic of mental wellbeing, mental health & illness, suicide & depression, stigma, and trauma.

 Here’s a favourite of mine to get you started – Susan David, the author of Emotional Agility, talks about The Gift and Power of Emotional Courage.
-There are some more recommendations for TED Talks related to mental wellbeing here.

 Another great TED Talk pick is Brené Brown’s talk on the power of vulnerability.